eiri020/bdh/README.md

 The Gherkin Scenario Outline, may be usefull at a lot of places, like one initial (given state) will result in another end state (then).
 Supporting the multiple columns in Example tables will make this possible, but it might also result in having multiple automations for one scenario.
 Or maybe using blueprints for this purpose.

+## Tagging
+Support for tagging in gherkin to affect output

 ## Blueprint editor
 When we would create automation blueprints, in stead of automations itself, you could use the blueprint automation